noahgrant/resourcerer/docs/collection.md

 ### `static` cacheFields

 This property tells resourcerer how to determine whether to make a new request or to take a collection out of the cache.
 It is an array of strings or functions from which its cache key is calculated.
 See the [cacheKey](https://github.com/noahgrant/resourcerer#caching-resources-with-modelcache) section for more info.

+### `static` measure
+`boolean|function`

+A boolean or function that accepts a [resource configuration object](https://github.com/noahgrant/resourcerer#nomenclature) and returns a boolean, telling resourcerer to track this collection's request time and report it via the `track` method setup in [configuration](https://github.com/noahgrant/resourcerer#configuring-resourcerer).

 ## Methods